Boson features in STM spectra of cuprate superconductors: Weak-coupling phenomenology: Abstract

 \section{Abstract}

 We derive the shape of the high-energy features due to a weakly coupled boson in cuprate superconductors, as seen experimentally in $Bi_2 Sr_2 Ca_1 Cu_2 O_{8+x}$ (BSCCO) by Lee \emph{et al} [Nature 442, 546 (2006)].
-A simplified model is used of $d$-wave Bogoliubov quasiparticles coupled to Einstein oscillators with a momentum independent electron-boson coupling and an approximate analytic fitting form is derived, which allows us (a) to extract the boson mode's frequency, and b) to estimate the electron-boson coupling strength.
+A simplified model is used of $d$-wave Bogoliubov quasiparticles coupled to Einstein oscillators with a momentum independent electron-boson coupling and an analytic fitting form is derived, which allows us (a) to extract the boson mode's frequency, and b) to estimate the electron-boson coupling strength.
+We further calculate the maximum possible superconducting gap due to an Einstein oscillator with the extracted electron-boson coupling strength which is found to be less than 0.2 times of the observed gap indicating at the observed boson's non-dominant role in the superconductivity's mechanism.
+The extracted momentum-independent electron-boson coupling parameter (that we show \emph{a posteriori} to indeed be in the weak-coupling regime) is then to be interpreted as an (band-structure detail dependent weighted) average over the Brillouin Zone of the actual momentum-dependent electron-boson coupling in BSCCO.

 \SAVE{Outline of sections (1) Intro (2) Weak-coupling model [CLH moved definitions from other sections up into this one].
 (3) Self-energy $\Sigmaa(\Ew)$.
 (5) Asymptotic (singular) form (4) \LDOS~ (boson feature).
 (6) Fitting (7) Discussion.
 In some ways, the \LDOS~ even belongs first, but it depends fairly importantly on the fact that $\Sigmaa(\Ew)$ is independent of $\kvec$, which is derived in (3) Self energy from the assumption that $g$ is independent of $\qvec$.}